-Social Security and Medicare tax, or "FICA" tax (approx. 7.5% of gross income), is collected by Harvard University but administered independently by the U.S. Social Security Administration.
-Non-student U.S. citizens, lawful permanent residents, and resident aliens (as designated by the Glacier tax classification system) are subject to FICA tax on dependent service income (i.e. salary/wages).
+Social Security and Medicare taxes, or "FICA" tax (approx. 7.5% of gross income), are collected by Harvard University but administered independently by the U.S. Social Security Administration.
+Non-student U.S. citizens, lawful permanent residents, and resident aliens (as designated by the GLACIER tax compliance system) are subject to FICA taxes on salary and wages earned as an employee.

-It may be possible to refund FICA tax incorrectly withheld by the University:
+It may be possible to refund FICA taxes incorrectly withheld by the University:

-- To refund FICA tax incorrectly withheld in the current calendar year, you need to be classified for U.S. tax purposes to determine your tax exempt eligibility.
+- To determine if FICA taxes were incorrectly withheld in the current calendar year, you need to be classified for U.S. tax purposes to determine your tax exempt eligibility.
 Therefore, if you haven't already done so, you need to submit completed GLACIER forms and required document copies to our office.
 Having a U.S. Social Security Number is required.
 Your FICA refund will be included in your regular paycheck once your completed GLACIER submission has been processed.

-- To refund FICA tax incorrectly withheld in any of the prior three tax years, you need to be classified for U.S. tax purposes to determine your tax exempt eligibility (if not already submitted) as well as a completed FICA affidavit.
+- To refund FICA taxes incorrectly withheld in any of the prior three tax years, you need to be classified for U.S. tax purposes to determine your tax exempt eligibility (if not already completed), as well as submit a completed FICA affidavit.
 Additionally, you will need to attach a copy of your I-94 travel history available through the Customs and Border Protection website https://i94.cbp.dhs.gov/I94.
 Having a U.S. Social Security Number is also required.
-For security reasons, we cannot accept emailed submissions of the affidavit.
+For security reasons, we cannot accept emailed submissions of this information.
 Your FICA refund will be mailed as a separate check, along with a W-2 correction document, to the address you've entered on the FICA affidavit.